Amallvp/Note-Project/README.md

 Edit
 npm install
 3. ✅ Configure Environment Variables

+PORT="Server port"
+MONGODBURI= "MongoDB URL "
+JWT_SECRET= "Any key or UUID can be given"

 4. ✅ Connect to MongoDB
 5. ✅ Run the Server - npm run dev